Sylius/InvoicingPlugin/README.md

 ## Extension points

-Majority of actions contained in SyliusInvoicingPlugin is executed once an event after changing the state of the Order on `winzou_state_machine` is dispatched.
+Majority of actions contained in SyliusInvoicingPlugin is executed once an event after changing the state of the Order.

-Here is the example:
+Here is the example for `winzou_state_machine`:

 ```yaml
 winzou_state_machine: